-Another bit of innovation at the University of Plymouth is helping analysts to build up a working skin substitute – which can emulate functional human skin.
+Another bit of innovation at the University of Plymouth is helping analysts build up a working skin substitute that can emulate functional human skin.

 The 3D bioprinter will empower Dr. Bing Hu and his group to test whether a portion of the current coastal plants in Cornwall could have ground-breaking healthy skin applications.